SGSP E-W Traverse 2+ (Orange, Tower, and a Bit of White Trails)

 Sleeping Giant State Park, Hamden, ~5 miles total (solo)

 February 6, 2011

 It’s a shame that I completely screwed up my well-laid-out plan to become a Giant Master.
 I had it all planned; it was going to be 5 different hikes through the park in 5 distinct conditions: Dry winter, snowy winter, spring, summer and fall.
 Cool, right?
 Elegant and simple… Just as a Giant Master should be.

 But now I know that to become a Master, I must display other qualities like perseverance, creativity and flexibility.
 Because on my planned “snowy winter” loop, I ran into more difficulty than I bargained for and had to change up everything.
-All my best-laid plans went right out the door… But do not despair!
-I shall become a Giant Master by year’s end.
-Just a very confused and convoluted Master… As, I suppose, it should be.
+All my best-laid plans went right out the window… But do not despair!
+I shall become a Giant Master!
+Just a very confused and convoluted Master…

 Of course, the only reason I care is because when I break up trails and complete them at different times, it makes writing about them much more difficult.
 And you may be surprised to learn that I get “stickier” traffic on my hiking posts than other stuff on CTMQ.
 In other words, if you’re reading this, you’re reading it on purpose and chances are you’ll stick around to read the rest of this page.
 So to the 3 of you – please bear with me.